 To give you an idea of what is possible, we have put together a list of inspiring projects completed without the need for planning permission.
+Find more ways to transform your home without planning permission.

-1. Californian-style home transformation
+1. A Californian-style home transformation

 After returning from a trip to Portugal and then California, the owners of this four bedroom house in Blackrock, Dublin, found their home to be dated.
 The couple soon started planning how they could revamp their property internally, sticking to the original footprint so that planning permission wouldn’t be required.

-2. Courtyard-style extension to a Victorian property
+2. A courtyard extension to a Victorian property

 This Dublin home was completely remodelled and extended under permitted development.
 The lower ground floor was extended to incorporate a central courtyard, linking the kitchen and living room, which has made the compact house feel much more spacious.